WMT-Chat-task/2024/index.md

 ## Baseline Scores on DevSets

-Baseline scores on Dev data will be avaiable by May 2024.
+Baseline scores on Development sets will be available by May 2024.

 <br />